Randercrop/chainlink-trial-project/README.md

 ##### deploy
 - When taking deployment contract parameters, we can get the list of required parameters from the abi.
 I hardcoded because the list was small and the abi was less descriptive.
 - Running the deploy command with an option can tell the script to run hardhat compile prior to deploying
-- We can return a link to etherscan where we can see the deployment
+- We should move the transaction receipt file into ./build

 ##### compile
 - Take a parameter to determine which contract to compile.
 Currnetly we compile all solidity files in the project